-Multicast is a fundamental communication pattern for ensuring a scalable implementation of a wide variety of applications in parallel and distributed computing.
-In multicast communication, a source node sends the same message to an arbitrary number of destinations in the network.
-Multicast is widely used by many important applications.
-For instance, multicast is frequently used by parallel search and parallel graph algorithms [3, 14].
-In more recent fields such as bioinformatics, protein sequences are clustered into families of related sequences.
-Multicast services are required during the creation and maintenance of theses clusters.
-Furthermore, multicast communication can be used as a tool that can allow efficient access and update of different types of information and finding the genes in the DNA sequences of various organisms.
-Moreover, multicast is also fundamental to the implementation of higher-level communication operations such as gossip, gather, and barrier synchronisation [1, 2, 4].
-In general, the literature outlines three main schemes to deal with the multicast problem: unicast-based [1, 3], tree-based [3, 13, 17] and path-based [2, 3, 8, 14, 15].
-A number of studies have shown that path-based algorithms exhibit superior performance characteristics over their unicast-based and tree-based counterparts, especially within wormhole switched networks [2, 14, 15].
+Multicast communication, in which a source node sends the same message to an arbitrary number of destination nodes in the network, is one of the most useful collective communication operations [1, 2, 3, 6].
+Due to its extensive use, efficient multicast is critical to the overall performance of interconnection networks [1, 2, 3, 4, 14].
+For instance, multicast is frequently used by many important applications such as parallel search and parallel graph algorithms [3, 14].
+Furthermore, multicast is fundamental to the implementation of higher-level communication operations such as gossip, gather, and barrier synchronisation [1, 2, 4].
+Ensuring a scalable implementation of a wide variety of parallel applications necessitates efficient implementation of multicast communication.
+In general, the literature outlines three main approaches to deal with the multicast problem: unicast-based [1, 3], tree-based [3, 13, 17] and path-based [2, 3, 8, 14, 15].
+A number of studies have shown that path-based algorithms exhibit superior performance characteristics over their unicast-based and tree-based counterparts [2, 14, 15].
 In path-based multicast, when the units (called flits in wormhole switched networks) of a message reach one of the destination nodes in the multicast group, they are copied to local memory while they continue to flow through the node to reach the other destinations [2, 3, 8].
 The message is removed from the network when it reaches the last destination in the multicast group.
 Although many interconnection networks have been studied [3], and indeed deployed in practice, none has proved clearly superior in all roles, since the communication requirements of different applications vary widely.
-Nevertheless, n-dimensional wormhole switched meshes have undoubtedly been the most popular interconnection network used in practice [2, 3, 5, 6, 10, 11] due to their desirable topological properties including ease of implementation, modularity, low diameter, and ability to exploit locality exhibited by many parallel applications [3].
+Nevertheless, ndimensional wormhole switched meshes have undoubtedly been the most popular interconnection network used in practice [2, 3, 5, 6, 10, 11] due to their desirable topological properties including ease of implementation, modularity, low diameter, and ability to exploit locality exhibited by many parallel applications [3].
 In wormhole switching, a message is divided into elementary units called flits, each of a few bytes for transmission and flow control.
 The header flit (containing routing information) governs the route and the remaining data flits follow it in a pipelined fashion.
 If a channel transmits the header of a message, it must transmit all the remaining flits of the same message before transmitting flits of another message.
 When the header is blocked the data flits are blocked in-situ.
 Meshes are suited to a variety of applications including matrix computation, image processing and problems whose task graphs can be embedded naturally into the topology [3, 6, 10].
-Wormhole switched meshes have been used in a number of real parallel machines including the Intel Paragon, MIT J-machine, Cray T3D, T3E, Caltech Mosaic, Intel Touchstone Delta, Stanford DASH [3].
+Meshes have been used in a number of real parallel machines including the Intel Paragon, MIT J-machine, Cray T3D, T3E, Caltech Mosaic, Intel Touchstone Delta, Stanford DASH [3].
 Recently, among commercial multicomputers and research prototypes, Alpha 21364's multiple processors network and IBM Blue Gene uses a 3D mesh.
 In addition, a mesh has been recently the topology of choice for many high-performance parallel systems and local area networks such as Myrinet-based LANs.
-More recently, the mesh topology has been widely adopted in network-on-chip technologies, including NOSTRUM, SOCBUS, RAW (MIT) which are regular mesh architectures [11].
-While our previous focused on 2D meshes, our present study investigates the multicast communication over the 3D mesh networks with the aim of generalising our previous multicast scheme [2] for higher dimensional meshes.

 The rest of the paper is organised as follows.
-Section 2 we briefly review the system.
-Section 3 accommodates our multicast algorithm.
+Section 2 outlines some related works; Section 3 accommodates the proposed multicast algorithm.
 Section 4 conducts extensive analysis and simulation experiments and Section 5 summarises this work.

-2 Preliminaries and Motivation
+2 Background and Motivation